CT-VDETR: Semi-supervised 3D Trauma Detection in Computed Tomography (CT) scans using Dense Vertex Relative Position Encoding: Methodology

-where $\mathbf{c}$, $\mathbf{s}$, and $\mathbf{z}$ represent predicted box centers, sizes, and class logits respectively, and $T=2.0$ is the temperature scaling parameter.
+where $T=2.0$ is the temperature scaling parameter that softens the probability distributions to provide richer supervision signals.
 The total training loss combines supervised detection loss on labeled data with weighted consistency loss on unlabeled data: